SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning: Related work

-As shown in Fig.~\ref{fig:cmp_archi} (a), this kind of method stacks RNN to make predictions.
-They usually design novel RNN modules (local) and overall architectures (global).
-Recurrent Grammar Cells ~\cite{michalski2014modeling} stacks multiple gated autoencoders in a recurrent pyramid structure.
-ConvLSTM ~\cite{convlstm} extends fully connected LSTMs to have convolutional computing structures to capture spatiotemporal correlations.
+As shown in Fig.~\ref{fig:cmp_archi} (a), stacked RNN architectures have been widely adopted for spatiotemporal predictive tasks.
+These methods typically involve the design of novel recurrent units (local) and sophisticated architectural frameworks (global) to model temporal dependencies in sequential data.
+Recurrent Grammar Cells~\cite{michalski2014modeling} stacks multiple gated autoencoders in a recurrent pyramid structure.
+ConvLSTM~\cite{convlstm} extends fully connected LSTMs to have convolutional computing structures to capture spatiotemporal correlations.
 PredRNN~\cite{predrnn} suggests simultaneously extracting and memorizing spatial and temporal representations.
 PredRNN++~\cite{predrnn++} proposes a gradient highway unit to alleviate the gradient propagation difficulties for capturing long-term dependency.
 MIM~\cite{mim} uses a self-renewed memory module to model both the non-stationary and stationary properties of the video. dGRU~\cite{oliu2018folded} shares state cells between encoder and decoder to reduce the computational and memory costs.
 Due to the excellent flexibility and accuracy, these methods play fundamental roles in spatiotemporal predictive learning.
 PredRNNv2~\cite{predrnnv2} extends PredRNN by introducing a decoupling loss and a reverse scheduled sampling method.
+MAU~\cite{chang2021mau} leverages an attention mechanism to capture the correlations between the current spatial state and historical states, aggregating motion and appearance to improve predictions.
+SwinLSTM~\cite{tang2023swinlstm} merges the strengths of Swin Transformer blocks with a simplified LSTM architecture and replaces the convolutional structure of ConvLSTM with the self-attention mechanism from transformers.

-\subsubsection{CNN-RNN-CNN}
+\subsection{CNN-RNN-CNN}